KxSystems/docs/docs/wp/disaster-management/index.md

 ## Data

 The data used for this work was sourced from the [Crisis NLP](https://crisisnlp.qcri.org) datasets.
 This datasource contains human-annotated tweets collected from twitter and relating directly to a wide variety of crises.
 These crises range from earthquakes and virus outbreaks, to typhoons and war events.
 The data of interest within this use case, is that relating to floods.
-Flood data from the following events was chosen.
+Flood data from the following events were chosen.

 1. 2012 Phillipines
 2. 2013 Alberta, Canada